 - Piccola Cucina Osteria Siciliana, SoHo: with a SoHo and Uptown location, this Italian spot offers seasonal ingredients sourced from local markets to bring diners the freshest dishes imaginable.
 196 Spring St.

-- Pastavino, Staten Island: this newcomer to the bustling Italian restaurant scene on Staten Island has an incredible entirely house-made pasta program & to-die-for Roman-style Focaccias that live up to its impeccable atmosphere.
+- Pastavino, Staten Island: with an incredible entirely house-made pasta program and to-die-for Roman-style Focaccias, you can never go wrong here.
 44 Navy Pier Ct, Staten Island

 - The Queensboro, Jackson Heights: this Jackson Heights fav offers a rustic refuge for diners looking to enjoy delicious comfort food.
 There’s also a community fridge right outside, providing food for the community free of charge.
 80-02 Northern Blvd, Queens